Guernsey’s location in the English Channel, off the coast of Normandy, means that transport links to and from the UK and Europe could not be easier.

-Reliable air and sea links mean that you can spend your working day in one of the world’s key financial centres, such as London, Paris or Zurich, and still be home in time to enjoy an evening on the beach in Guernsey.
+Regular, reliable air links mean that you can spend your working day in London and still be home in time to enjoy an evening on the beach in Guernsey.

 Travel by air